This is Not a Sequel: Chapter 1

 She wanted to yank him out of bed and make him look at it.

-It was light.
+The Brita pitcher.
+Light.
 Almost empty.
-One more thing she’d have to take care of.
+One more thing to take care of.

-She filled it from the tap and watched the water climb like it was taking its time on purpose.
+The water climbed like it was taking its time on purpose.
 The filter dripped.
 Slow.
 Judgmental.
-When it finally finished, she poured it into the kettle and set it on the burner.
+When it finished she poured it into the kettle and set it on the burner.

 Click.